Your Cart

 How do I know if my BV is completely gone?

 You'll know your bacterial vaginosis is likely gone when your symptoms have completely resolved — this means no unusual vaginal discharge, fishy, or discomfort.
-If you're no longer experiencing these symptoms, it's a good indication the infection has cleared up.
+If you're no longer experiencing these symptoms, it's a good indication that the infection has cleared up.
 That said, some women may feel better even if the infection isn’t fully resolved.
 To be certain, it's important to finish the full course of antibiotics if you’ve been prescribed them, even if your symptoms improve before you’re done.
 In some cases, your doctor may recommend a follow-up visit or test to confirm that the infection is fully cleared, especially if you have recurrent bacterial vaginosis.
 If symptoms return, it’s best to check in with your provider again or take an Evvy Vaginal Health Test.

 What can I drink to flush out BV?